uwetom/media-production-worksheets/wk17-VR-setup-headset/index.md

 Put the headset on and it will guide you through the setup,

 > [!NOTE]
-> this will take about 15 minutes.
+> This will take about 15 minutes.

 ## Wi-Fi